MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Party list fields are special fields.
 They're not supported in Dataverse search, nor are they included in the search results page.

-## How come returns don't support HTLM formatting for memo data types?
+## How come returns don't support HTML formatting for memo data types?

 Dataverse search doesn't return HTML formatting for memo types to optomize the UI experience.